What does homu do?

 - A developer’s “working branch” is uploaded to the shared repository.

-- A reviewer checks that it’s good, and, when satisfied that it is, merges it into the “master branch” and uploads the new master.
+- A reviewer checks that it’s good, and, when satisfied that it is, merges it into the “main branch” and uploads it.

-- A server cluster, running all of the OS’s that the software product needs to run on, downloads the master branch and tests it.
+- A server cluster, running all of the OS’s that the software product needs to run on, downloads the main branch and tests it.

 - If the cluster says it passed, then it’s probably suitable